wisecorrectrooster/Ian_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XZ90QMi0aBw?si=F6m3viqu-RIetxs1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   I have added wheels to my box and made a rubber band to launcher to attach to my box later as a prank when people put thier hand in front of the ultrasonic sensor.
-Along the way, the rubber band launcher's wiring was kind of hard and confusing as I had to wire it myself without a diagram.
-Throughout this project, I have learned how to code on arduino and to wire servos and ultrasonic sensors to the board.
-I hope to learn more about coding and maybe increase my skills in wiring.
+The rubber band launcher has a servo which stays in place and keeps the rubberband taut.
+I have learned how to code on arduino and to wire servos and ultrasonic sensors to the board.
+The ultrasonic sensor is a little buggy but I fixed that.
+I will add a remote controlled car and remodel by rock, paper, and scissors.

 ## Code for Rubber Band Launcher
   ```c++